bendqh1/phccf/README.md

 A CMS-agnostic HTML-JavaScript-CSS-PHP simple contact form which is aimed solely for Right To Left (RTL) languages and allows appointment setting.

+It redundents the need in a remote email server accessible by a proxy such as sSMTP.

 ## Language

 It was originally designed in Hebrew but one should be able to change the Hebrew to any other RTL language.

 ## Software requirments

-This program requires a well configured local email server (such as Postfix to work; it redundents the need in a remote email server accessible by a proxy such as sSMTP).
+This program requires a well configured local email server (such as Postfix) to work.

 ## Non Git installation